-Software defined networks are set to do for networking what virtualisation has done for servers.
+Software defined networks or SDNs are set to do for networking what virtualisation and virtual machines have done for servers.
 There’s a great story explaining them in the Sydney Morning Herald’s ITPro section.

-Although few New Zealand businesses run their own networks on a scale that can benefit from SDN at the moment, you can expect telcos, cloud computing companies and other service providers to use them in coming months.
+Although few New Zealand businesses run their own networks on a scale that can benefit from software defined networks at the moment, you can expect telcos, cloud computing companies and other service providers to use them in coming months.